greatest-ape/aquatic/crates/udp/README.md

 ./target/release/aquatic_udp -p > "aquatic-udp-config.toml"
 ```

 Make necessary adjustments to the file.
-You will likely want to adjust `address`
+You will likely want to adjust
-(listening address) under the `network` section.
+listening addresses under the `network` section.

 Once done, start the application: